ppogg/YOLOv5-Lite/README.md

 ### NCNN_Android_demo

-This is a Redmi phone that has been used for two years, the processor is Snapdragon 730G, and shufflev2-yolov5 is used for detection.
+This is a Redmi phone, the processor is Snapdragon 730G, and shufflev2-yolov5 is used for detection.
 The performance is as follows:

 <img src="https://user-images.githubusercontent.com/82716366/130217501-6db77073-7727-4ed8-89fe-e644c4bf8cf9.jpg" width="700" height="350"/><br/>